Rock Music and Insanity Part 1

 ROCKY ERIKSON of 13th Floor Elevators was incarcerated in the Rusk State Hospital (Texas) for the criminally insane in 1969 at age 22.
 He spent three years there.
 “Some years later, interviewed on radio, Erikson claimed to be interested only in horror and the Devil and denied ever having been in the Elevators” (Harry Shapiro, Waiting for the Man, p.
 143).
 In 1982 he proclaimed himself inhabited by a Martian, though he later said he didn’t mean it.
 In 1984 he ceased recording.
 “He may not have died, but his mind, to most outward appearances, was fried” (Richie Unterberger, Unknown Legends of Rock ‘n’ Roll, p.
 124).

-FLEETWOOD MAC guitarists.
+Insanity has pursued FLEETWOOD MAC guitarists.
 Peter Green “took LSD and went on a 25-year trip.
 He was sent to a mental hospital after attacking his manager with a gun.
 He was diagnosed as a schizophrenic and spent 10 years under psychiatric treatment.
 He wore white robes and fought to give all the band’s money away to charity” (Margaret Moser, Rock Stars Do the Dumbest Things, p.
 74).
 By the end of the 1980s “tabloids were reporting that the former guitar god was sleeping without a roof over his head” (Unknown Legends, p.
 121).
 He also lived with his parents and “was sleeping for up to 20 hours a day” (Whatever Happened to, p.
 76).
 In the 1990s Green returned to playing in a low-key fashion.
 Fleetwood Mac guitarist Danny Kirwan was admitted to a psychiatric institution in 1972 after bashing his head against the wall, smashing his guitar, and being unable to perform his music.

-MARVIN GAYE and continued to do so “for the rest of his life” (Nikki Corvette, Rock ‘n’ Roll Heaven, p.
+By 1984 “periods of deep depression and thoughts of suicide haunted MARVIN GAYE” and continued to do so “for the rest of his life” (Nikki Corvette, Rock ‘n’ Roll Heaven, p.
 57).
 At one point he locked himself in his apartment with a loaded gun and threatened to kill himself or anyone who entered the room.
 He had squandered his music fortune and fled from the IRS to Hawaii, where “he lived for a time in a converted bread truck” (Davin Seay, Stairway to Heaven, p.
 105).
 Gaye finally had a complete mental breakdown and moved back to his mother’s house.
 “He stayed in bed all day, frozen with fear, waiting for the Devil.
 He wanted his mother to sleep by his side every night.
 Strange people kept coming by, selling him drugs and all kinds of guns.
 He spent hours sitting against the wall holding a pistol. . . .
 His mother, Alberta, told David Ritz that Marvin roughed up a couple of women who came to pay him a visit. . . .
 With the shades always drawn, Marvin snorted coke and watched pornography” (Rock Bottom, p.
 116).
 Marvin Gaye died on April Fools Day, 1984 at age 44.
 He was shot to death during an argument with his father, with whom he had quarreled since his teenage years.

-GETO GOYS have had psychological problems.
+Two members of the gangsta rap group GETO GOYS have had psychological problems.
 Scarface (real name Brad Jordon) is “a suicide-prone manic-depressive who spent two of his teenage years in a mental ward.”
 In May 1991, Bushwick Bill(real name Richard Shaw) talked his 17-year-old girlfriend into shooting him by threatening to kill their child if she didn’t.
 She shot him in his eye, which he lost.

-DWAYNE GOETTEL, of the Canadian punk rock group Skinny Puppy, had “became erratic and self-destructive, sometimes cutting himself up with strings of barbed wire” (Alan Cross, Over the Edge, p.
+Before his death of a heroin overdose at age 31 in 1995, DWAYNE GOETTEL, of the Canadian punk rock group Skinny Puppy, had “became erratic and self-destructive, sometimes cutting himself up with strings of barbed wire” (Alan Cross, Over the Edge, p.
 158).

-JIM GORDON, a member of Eric Clapton’s Derek and the Dominos and one of the most famous rock session drummers, murdered his 72-year-old mother in June 1983 by hitting her with a hammer and then stabbing her.
+Drummer JIM GORDON, a member of Eric Clapton’s Derek and the Dominos and one of the most famous rock session drummers, murdered his 72-year-old mother in June 1983 by hitting her with a hammer and then stabbing her.
 He was heavily addicted to heroin, cocaine, and alcohol and had heard voices for years.
 He claimed that the voice of his mother tormented him day and night, and he had threatened to kill her previously.
 He had checked into psychiatric hospitals 14 times seeking help.
 He claimed that he killed his mother at the urging of voices that told him how to silence his mother’s voice in his head.
 In 1984 he was found guilty of second-degree murder and sentenced to 16 years to life in prison.
 He continued to play drums in prison.

-H.R.
+On a tour with the Beastie Boys in 1994, H.R.
 HUDSON of Bad Brains “showed signs of instability, due possibly to anxiety, drugs, or a more serious mental condition” (Roni Sarig, The Secret History of Rock, p.
 250).
 During a performance in Kansas, he smashed the base of a steel microphone stand over a fan’s head.
 The youth sustained severe head injuries and barely survived, and H.R. spent a month in jail for this vicious act.

-MICHAEL JACKSON, the King of Popis the stuff of legend.
+The strangeness of MICHAEL JACKSON, the King of Pop, is the stuff of legend.
 Until he had to move out for nonpayment of his debts he lived on a 2700-acre ranch in California, “complete with Ferris wheel, an exotic menagerie, a movie theater, and a security staff of 40 (Eric Barger, From Rock to Rock: The Music of Darkness Exposed, p.
 16).
 For awhile Jackson kept six mannequins in his room; each had a name, and he conversed with them.
 Through the years, he has changed his facial appearance by surgery to create a sexually ambiguous appearance.
 He has “had at least six nose jobs, several face lifts, fat suctioned from his cheeks, bone grafted onto his cheekbones, a ‘forehead lift’ to raise his eyebrows, and several eye jobs” (Moser, Rock Stars Do the Dumbest Things, p.
 94).
 In 1993, Jackson was charged with child molestation, and the case was eventually settled out of court with the payment of a large amount of money.
 Jackson protests his innocence, but his sister reported that he used to spend the night with young boys in his room (Rolling Stone Encyclopedia, p.
 486).

 RICHEY JAMES of the British punk band Manic Street Preachers disappeared in February 1995 at age 26 and is assumed dead.
 “The alcoholic and anorexic James kept his word and vanished, perhaps affected by Kurt Cobain’s suicide” (Penguin Encyclopedia).
 It is probable that he jumped off the Severn Bridge into fast-moving currents.
 His car was found near the bridge.
 One of James’ last songs is about a photographer who killed himself.
 James had been very sick for a long time.
 He frequently mutilated himself with knives.
 “While most people are content to pass the time watching TV or reading a book, Richey would absent-mindedly carve up his arms with a knife” (Alan Cross, Over the Edge: The Revolution and Evolution of New Rock, p.
 232).
 During an interview in May 1991, he carved the words 4REAL in his arm with a razor blade.
 He would also extinguish burning cigarettes on his skin.
 He was admitted to the Cardiff Hospital in the summer of 1994 because he feared that he was going insane.

-BILLY JOEL attempted suicide and committed himself to a mental hospital for three weeks.
+In the late 1960s, after playing in the rock band Attila, BILLY JOEL attempted suicide and committed himself to a mental hospital for three weeks.

-DANIEL JOHNSON, a cult figure in rock music circles (Kurt Cobain wore a Johnson T-shirt) who has been described as “a manic depressive genius,” was suffering severe bouts of depression and “demons of mental illness” by his high school years.
+Rocker DANIEL JOHNSON, a cult figure in rock music circles (Kurt Cobain wore a Johnson T-shirt) who has been described as “a manic depressive genius,” was suffering severe bouts of depression and “demons of mental illness” by his high school years.
 He began writing rock songs while in college.
 By 1986 he followed in the footsteps of his heroes, the Beatles, and began using the powerful hallucinogenic drug LSD.
 He suffered a complete mental breakdown and had to return home to his parents.
 By 1990 he believed he was on a mission of world salvation.
 He “became combative with his label and incoherent in concert.”
 He then spent more time in a psychiatric hospital.
 A biography on the internet says, “The 90’s were difficult for Daniel, but will probably be regarded as the years when medical relief was achieved.
 Modern medications eventually achieved stability.”
 This “stability” is debatable.

 GEORGE JONES spent a few weeks in an Alabama mental hospital because of drug abuse, and it was not his last visit to such institutions (Nicholas Dawidoff, In the Country of Country, p.
 196).

-JOHN LENNON’S final years.
+There were many evidences of insanity during JOHN LENNON’S final years.
 The following information is from two biographies: Lennon in America by Geoffrey Giuliano (New York: Cooper Square Press, 2000) and Nowhere Man: The Final Days of John Lennon by Rosen, Robert (New York: Softskull Press, 2000).
 In the early 1970s, Lennon and Yoko underwent psychological therapy at the Primal Institute in California.
 Dr. Janov testified: “John was simply not functioning.
 He really needed help” (Giuliano, p.
 18).
 The therapy consisted of giving oneself over to hysterical outbursts in an attempt to purge the psyche.
 Lennon would scream and wail, weep, and roll on the floor.
 “John eventually confessed to several dark sexual impulses: he wanted to be spanked or whipped and he was drawn to the notion of having a spiked boot heel driven into him. . . .
 Later in his life, John gathered together a collection of S&M-inspired manikins, which he kept tucked away in the bowels of the Dakota.
 These dummies, adorned with whips and chains, also had their hands and feet manacled.
 John’s violent sexual impulses troubled Yoko” (Giuliano, p.
 19).
 Lennon was plagued by nightmares from which he awoke in terror (Giuliano, pp. 83, 137, 142).
 Lennon was obsessed with his weight and when he found himself overeating he would hide in the master bedroom and force himself to vomit (Giuliano, p.
 92).
 After the couple moved into the Dakota apartments in New York City in 1973, Lennon spent most of the time locked indoors.
 He referred to himself as Greta Hughes, referring to Greta Garbo and Howard Hughes, famous recluses.
 “More and more, the increasingly reclusive Lennon began to shun his friends. . . .
 Lennon’s anxieties were rapidly getting the better of him. . . .
 Everybody’s working-class hero was sliding steadily into a morass of hopelessness and solemnity” (Giuliano, pp. 84, 97, 105).
 He “quietly slipped into a dark hibernation,” spending entire days in bed (Giuliano, p.
 129).
 To help him conquer his $700 per day heroin habit, Yoko introduced him to a form of therapy involving self-hypnosis and “past-life regression.”
 He thought he was actually traveling back into his past lives.
 In one session he discovered that he had been a Neanderthal man.
 In another, he was involved in the Crusades during the Dark Ages.
 Lennon was so paranoid that when he visited Hong Kong in 1976, he did not leave his hotel suite for three days.
 He thought he had multiple personalities, and he would lie down and imagine that his various personalities were in other parts of the room talking to him.
 “In doing so, Lennon was in such a state of mind that the slightest noise or shadow would terrify him” (Giuliano, p.
 122).
 When he went out into the crowds he would hear “a cacophony of terrible voices in his head” which filled him with terror.
 When he returned to New York, he became a virtual hermit, “retreating to his room, sleeping his days away, mindlessly standing at the window watching the rain.
 Once Yoko found him staring off into space groaning that there was no place he could go where he didn’t feel abandoned and isolated…” (Giuliano, p.
 142).
 In 1978 Lennon “locked himself into his pristine, white-bricked, white-carpeted Dakota bedroom.
 Lying on the bed, he chain-smoked Gitane cigarettes and stared blankly at his giant television, while the muted phone at his side was lit by calls he never took. . . . he stayed in a dark room with the curtains drawn…” (Giuliano, pp. 173, 174).
 By 1979, at age 31, “John Lennon was already an old man haunted by his past and frightened by the future” (Giuliano, p.
 177).
 He swung radically “from snappy impatience to bouts of uncontrolled weeping” and could only sleep with the aid of narcotics.
 Yoko talked Lennon into visiting their Virginia farm in 1979, but he became so paranoid and shaken from the brief excursion into the public (they rode a train) that when they arrived back at their home in New York he “erupted violently, reducing the apartment to a shambles.”
 The man who is acclaimed as the towering genius behind the Beatles had “all but lost his creative drive and confessed he’d sunk so low he had even become terrified of composing” (Giuliano, p.
 130).

 In : Music